Slayer: Reunion (2024–present)

 When asked in July 2025 about the possibility of more shows under the Slayer name, Holt said: "I think it's a year-by-year thing, every year, and this is the second year we've done; it might be the last, you know?
 Fortunately, none of these shows have interfered with or conflicted with my Exodus schedule, so we'll see what happens.
 But it's been fun, playing with fire is always a blast.
 And last year, the shows we did, we were really good.
 We fucking rehearsed really hard, and we did not suck.
 And everybody had a great time.
 Everybody was happy.
 And so, you know, [we'll] see how it goes this year, and maybe next year, a couple other festivals."
 Holt also said that Slayer "is not like a permanent commitment on [his] end anymore", and added, "I'm able to focus on family number one, which is Exodus.
 [They're] my childhood friends.
 Slayer is my family as well, but they're family number two.
 And I've at my age, I want to close my career out with the guys I started it with."

-Slayer will play their first show in over a year, as one of the performers at the Sick New World Texas festival in Fort Worth, on October 24, 2026.
-This show will see the band celebrate the 40th anniversary of their third album Reign in Blood.
+Slayer will play several shows in 2026, headlining the Rocklahoma festival in September and Sick New World Texas in Fort Worth the following month.
+Additional shows will occur in Minnesota along with two shows at the Kia Forum in Los Angeles (where the band played their final show before disbanding seven years earlier), followed by a Latin American tour in December with Power Trip and Kreator.
+Those dates will see them celebrating the 40th anniversary of their third album Reign in Blood.
+In an interview with Ultimate Guitar in April 2026, Holt stated that, while there are no plans to record new music or tour extensively, the band may play more shows in 2027: "We'll see.
+We have two this year, and maybe next year there'll be two more.
+Maybe there won't be, I don't know.
+It's one of those things that is like, each year comes by and then wait and see."